 A. Decisions regarding immunization at private workplaces are up to the employer.

 Q. Are schools requiring students to receive a COVID-19 vaccine, similar to mumps and measles?
 Will restrictions be placed on my child if we refuse to vaccinate?

 A. There is no requirement for students to receive the COVID-19 vaccine at this time.
-Currently, a pediatric vaccine is not available, and it may be some time before one is approved and becomes available.

 Q. What happens if I refuse to get vaccinated for COVID-19?

 A. There are no legal repercussions (such as fines, sanctions or punishments) for refusing the vaccine.
 If you do not get vaccinated, you will not be protected against the virus that causes COVID-19 and will be more likely to be infected with the virus.
 Additionally, you will be at risk of transmitting this deadly virus to loved ones and other community members.

 Q. Do I need a vaccine if I have already had COVID-19?

 A. If you have had COVID-19, you still should be vaccinated.
 Long-term immunity does not occur after having the disease.

 If you had COVID-19 without complications (not hospitalized or did not receive plasma or antibodies as treatment) you must wait at least 10 days after the start of your isolation period to schedule an appointment.
 You also must be fever-free for at least 24 hours without using fever-reducing medicine and have improving symptoms before receiving a vaccine.
 For example, if you had a positive test on April 1, you would be eligible for a first-dose vaccination on April 11 or after if you had COVID-19 without experiencing complications, have improving symptoms and have been fever-free for 24 hours without medication.